-The federal Low-Income Housing Tax Credit (the "LIHTC"), including the 4% LIHTC associated with tax-exempt bond financing, is governed by Section 42 of the Internal Revenue Code (the "Code") and regulations found in Title 26 of the Code of Federal Regulations.
-South Carolina Code of Laws Section 12-6-3795 governs the state housing tax credit ("STC").
+The federal Low-Income Housing Tax Credit (the "LIHTC"), including the 4% LIHTC associated with tax-exempt bond financing, is governed by Section 42 of the Internal Revenue Code (the "Code") and Treasury regulations at 26 CFR 1.42.
+South Carolina Code of Laws Section 12-6-3795, as amended, governs the state tax credit ("STC").